-- Select the General tab and click on the Disk Cleanup button (next to the diagram of the disk drive. - 3.
+- Click on Start > Computer.
+Right-click on the Packard Bell icon and select Properties. - Select the General tab and click on the Disk Cleanup button (next to the diagram of the disk drive. - 3.
 Tick each category in the Files to delete area you wish to delete and click on OK.